-Scrum Master as a Servant Leader of the team who Serves Them (A Servant Leader)
+Scrum Master is a True Leader of the team who Serves Them (A Servant Leader)

 Scrum Master as a Change Agent